 Milestone Driven Pricing Model

-In this type of pricing model the customer is billed when a service provider performs a particular scope of work over a specified period of time, reaching a predefined milestone.
+In this type of pricing model the service provider bills the customer when they perform a particular scope of work over a specified period of time, reaching a predefined milestone.
 The customer would then pay the service provider a sum based on the amount of time spent and the results obtained for the specified milestone.